 The Law Offices of Clifton Black, PC understands that, during the current COVID-19 pandemic many Landlords and Tenants alike have several questions about evictions.
 With so much information online, in the news, and laws changing monthly, it is hard to keep track of the current regulations regarding evictions.

 The Centers for Disease Control and Prevention (CDC) issued an order on September 4, 2020, in the interest of the public health, suspending evictions for non-payment of rent for individuals who are affected by COVID-19.
-The Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19 order cites the importance of decreasing evictions during a pandemic to reduce homeless causing individuals to finding housing, live in shelters, or remain unsheltered.
+The Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19 order cited the importance of decreasing evictions during a pandemic to reduce homeless causing individuals to finding housing, live in shelters, or remain unsheltered.
 Tenants must invoke the protections provided by the CDC order and submit a copy of the attached declaration in order to qualify for the eviction exemption, but, as a landlord there is a substantial risk of criminal sanctions and fines up to $500,000 that are associated with violating the CDC order.
-Additionally, Governor Polis has extended his order that tenants must be given 30-day notice for non-payment of rent until October 8, 2020 rather than a 10-day notice.

 So where does this leave property managers and landlords?